About the Society

 Patrick was seconded from the NSW Department of Education to serve as Director and Chief Education Officer of the Currumbin Bird and Wildlife Sanctuary on the Gold Coast from 1985-87.

-He has also spent time at the Wetland and Waterfowl Centre in Slimbridge in the United Kingdom and has visited many major wildlife parks, wildlife sanctuaries and botanic gardens around the world.
+He has also spent time at the Wetland and Waterfowl Centre in Slimbridge, United Kingdom, and visited many major wildlife parks, sanctuaries, and botanic gardens worldwide.

-With his professional qualifications, experience and expertise, he has been actively involved in many conservation, zoological, botanical and educational associations across Australia.
-He co-authored Conservation Victories with the late Dr Vincent Serventy AM and commissioned two other publications Conserving Australia's Wildlife and 100 Years of Saving Australia's Wildlife, to mark the Centenary of the Society in 2009.
+With his professional qualifications, experience and expertise, he has been actively involved in many conservation, zoological, botanical, and educational associations across Australia.
+He co-authored Conservation Victories with the late Dr Vincent Serventy AM.
+He commissioned two other publications, Conserving Australia’s Wildlife and 100 Years of Saving Australia’s Wildlife, to mark the Centenary of the Society in 2009.

-Patrick was elected as National President on the retirement of Dr Vincent Serventy AM in 2002 and served for eight years in that capacity before nominating Suzanne Medway to the position of President of the Society in 2010.
+Patrick was elected National President on the retirement of Dr Vincent Serventy AM in 2002 and served for eight years in that capacity.

 Patrick was appointed a Member of the Order of Australia (AM) on 26 January 2003 in the Australia Day Honours for his ‘Service to conservation and the environment through environmental education in a range of organisations and committees concerned with the preservation of wildlife and nature, particularly the Australian Wildlife Society’.